 Google also tends to group the sellers with the products that have the same GTIN.
 It helps Google distinguish the products and prioritize on the search result page.
 Non-GTIN products are less likely to rank higher than those with GTIN.

-We hope this has brought a comprehensive picture of what attributes are essential to driving results from Google Shopping feed.
-If you are fascinated to upgrade your product feed on Google Shopping, Magento 2 Product feed extension is what you should opt for.
-This free-of-charge extension will handle Google Shopping product feed on both Google and Facebook, allowing you to customize and craft beautiful designs for your feed.
+We hope this has brought a comprehensive picture of what attributes are essential to driving results from Google Shopping Feed.
+If you are fascinated to upgrade your product feed on Google Shopping, Magento 2 Google Shopping extension is what you should opt for.
+This extension will handle Google Shopping Product Feed effortlessly, allowing you to customize and craft beautiful designs for your feed.
 Elevate your product feed to the next level now!